Signs Your Child May Need Handwriting Support

 - Age 5.5-6 -copies triangle

 For children who need more support, there are a number of strategies and interventions that may help your child with hand writing and one of our Wayne UNC Health Care Occupational Therapists can work with them one-on-one.
-The team also offers intensive print and cursive handwriting camps in July.
+The team also offers intensive print and cursive handwriting camps in the summer.

 “We do pre-writing warm ups, fine-motor crafts and activities using Learning without Tears protocol,” said Mullen.
 “The camp is for anyone struggling with handwriting or for those children who just want to get a fresh start.”